wolfsonliu/Autobackground/README.md

 # bing_daily #

-Download bing daily figures and change background.
+* Download bing daily figures and change background.
+* The osx file is used for Mac OS.

+# nasa_daily #

+* Donwload NASA image of the day and change background.
+* The osx file is used for Mac OS.